wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;God runs the world, God will save it.

 **M:**&ensp;That’s what you say!
-Did God come and tell you that the world is His creätion and concern and not yours?
+Did God come and tell you that the world is His creation and concern and not yours?

 **Q:**&ensp;Why should it be my sole concern?